Investment guide

 How to read the answer

-• Ending balance is not guaranteed.
+• Ending balance is the projection, not a guarantee.

 • Total contributions show the money you put in.